Klopov/FreeLayout_Soundclick/README.md

 1. We open the VIP Page
 2. Follow the instruction, purchase the VIP Page
 3. Placing files from the Image folder on any file hosting service (Imageshack, DropBox, etc)
+4. Open the css tab in the VIP panel.
+5. Insert the code written in the css file
+6. Replace links to images.
+7. Press the save changes button